Post-reduction inference for confidence sets of models: Introduction

 \section{Introduction}

 For regression problems with many potential explanatory variables, Cox (1968) noted that multiple low-dimensional combinations of variables are often compatible with the data.
-Although an arbitrary choice between well-fitting models is reasonable for prediction, this will typically be misleading in scientific studies in which subject-matter understanding is sought.
-This perspective, which was emphasised repeatedly over many years (e.g.~Cox, 1995; Cox and Snell, 1974, 1989), has acquired renewed importance from a multitude of modern problems, notably in genomics, in which the number of variables for consideration is vast.
+An arbitrary choice between well-fitting models, while reasonable for prediction, will typically be misleading for scientific understanding, as different models correspond to different scientific explanations.
+This perspective, which was emphasised repeatedly over many years (e.g.~Cox, 1995; Cox and Snell, 1974, 1989), has acquired renewed importance in the light of a multitude of modern areas, notably genomics, in which the number of variables for consideration is vast.
 Routine practice is to report a single model identified by a variable-selection algorithm, the most widely used being the lasso (Tibshirani, 1996).
-The recommendation of Cox and Battey (2017), by constrast, is to report all models that are compatible with the data at a chosen significance level, i.e.~a confidence set of models.
+The recommendation of Cox and Battey (2017), by constrast, was to report all models that are compatible with the data at a chosen significance level, i.e.~a confidence set of models.
 Some theoretical considerations associated with this proposal under a high-dimensional regime were developed by Battey and Cox (2018) and Lewis and Battey (2025).
+While there are several papers in the epidemiology literature employing the reduction strategy of Cox and Battey (2017), the more important notion of a confidence set of models is yet to gain traction, although some isolated recent papers have pointed to a need to acknowledge model uncertainty (see \S \ref{secModelUnc}).
+For some epidemiological examples where sparsity-induced uncertainty has been acknowledged in the form of confidence sets of models, see Kartsonaki \emph{et al.~}(2022) and Prosser \emph{et al.~}(2026).

+A set of all sparse models compatible with the data, although superficially less appealing than a single one, conveys more honestly the information in the data.
+In principle, from the sets of compatible models identified, the conclusions might be narrowed down through a carefully designed experiment, or by way of the contradiction argument laid out in a particular context by Battey and Reid (2023, section 5).
+Cox and Battey (2017) discussed how one might extract compact messages from large confidence sets of models.
+Specifically, among the multitude of models reported in their supplementary material, two variables, call them $v_1$ and $v_2$, are present in 96\% and 94\% of cases.
+In 78\% of the models in which $v_2$ is not present, another variable, $v_3$, is present in its place, and only 1\% of models include neither $v_2$ nor $v_3$.